 Long term goals.

-* Create long term positive impact by encouraging engagement and connection through social causes within each city.
+* Create long term positive impact through socially responsible causes within each city.

 * Develop an app, allowing for an immersive 3D experience of the cityscape for exhibitions/prints.

 Contact Lorna to discuss partnership opportunities, licensing, commissions, and any questions to do with the overall project.

 You can follow their '69 cities of the UK' project on this website, as well as via social media #69cities